MostafaSensei106/FP-Growth/README.md

 ## 📋 CLI Usage

-The `fpgrowth_dart` package includes a command-line interface (CLI) tool for quick analysis of CSV files without writing any Dart code.
+The `fp_growth` package includes a command-line interface (CLI) tool for quick analysis of CSV files without writing any Dart code.

 ### Prerequisites